 The GW Bookstore should be your first place to look for required course materials.
 You can follow the link below and enter your course information to see the required materials listed.
 If the books are not listed there, you can contact your professor and ask if this information is available.

-*Note: For Global MBA students, booklists will be provided a week before each module begins.
-You can visit the GW Bookstore to purchase many if not all the books on your booklist.
+You can visit the GW Bookstore to purchase many if not all of the books on your booklist.

-Global MBA students have a fixed tuition rate for the program, which is set at $90,000 for students that began the program in the Fall 2014 semester.
+Global MBA students have a fixed tuition rate of $113,090.00 for the 53-credit program.
 Tuition is divided evenly into four installments due at the beginning of each of the four semesters.

-Professional MBA students complete a 55.5 credit hour program and are charged per credit hour.
-The MBA tuition rate by credit hour for the 2014-2015 academic year is $1,545 per credit hour.
-More information is available on the Tuition and Financial Aid pages.
+Professional MBA students complete a 46.5 credit hour program and are charged per credit hour.
+The MBA tuition rate by credit hour for the 2020-2021 academic year is $2,215 per credit hour.
+More information is available on the Tuition and Financial Aid page.

 For all of our MBA programs, all applicants are automatically considered for merit-based scholarships and no separate application is required.
 Scholarship decisions are announced at the time of admission and only new, incoming students are eligible for scholarships through the admissions office.